gvwilson/thirdbit/src/fiction/iffy/index.md

 The hovercraft picked up speed like an overweight seagull trying to take off.
 Acceleration pushed Iffy back in her seat.
 Twenty klicks an hour, fifty…
-At eight the numbers on the display stopped climbing and the pressure lifted from her chest.
+At eighty the numbers on the display stopped climbing and the pressure lifted from her chest.
 She took a deep breath and watched the world race by as the hovercraft bumped and shook toward the horizon.